Matera

 I definitely recommend renting a car.
 The area is very easy to drive around and towns are close to each other.
 Additionally, you will always find parking nearby.

 Puglia is a wonderful region of Italy.
 You will fall in love with it, as I did.
 It is truly beautiful and unique.
 I suggest staying at least a week.
 This will allow you to see all its splendor.
 It will also let you soak up the wonderful culture and enjoy the delicious local cuisine.
 Other great towns to visit are Alberobello, Lecce, Locorotundo and Polignano a Mare.
-In addition, Matera (in the region of Basilicata) is amazing.
+In addition, nearby Matera is amazing and a must see!

 Ostuni Puglia Eats